October 13, 2006

 Newtown School District — Office of Dr. Ridley

-Dr. Michael Ridley was a psychiatrist on staff at Newtown High School.
-He had reviewed the district’s files on Adam (which went all the way back to the first grade), and so he was familiar with Adam’s IEPs from his years at Sandy Hook Elementary.
-The records showed his trajectory: the student seemed to have needed more support when he arrived in Newtown, improving through the fourth grade to the point where the IEPs stopped, and then he finished fifth and sixth grade at Reed Intermediate School, where there had been no documented sign of any trouble — but then, there were barely any records at all from the brand new school.
-And everything seemed to go wrong after that, with Adam moving schools, and then dropping out, and then going homebound.
+Dr. Michael Ridley was a psychiatrist on staff with the Newtown School District.
+He had reviewed his subject’s file (which went all the way back to the first grade), and so he was familiar with Adam’s different IEPs from his years at Sandy Hook Elementary.
+From there, the IEPs stopped, but transfer records showed the Lanza boy finished fifth and sixth grade at Reed Intermediate School, where there had been no documented sign of any trouble — but then again, there were barely any records at all from the brand new school.
+And then, right when he resurfaced in the seventh grade, everything seemed to go wrong, with Adam moving schools, and then dropping out, and then going homebound.

 But Dr. Ridley wasn’t going to counsel the boy, just now emerging from his cave; his role was only to measure just what 14-year-old Adam’s learning capabilities were, so that his school curriculum could be updated accordingly.